ESGF/esgf-installer/README.md

 ### Configure
 Note that, to avoid being prompted for various parameters, the `esgf.properties.template` should be populated with the proper values for your node.

-See [the documentation](https://esgf.github.io/esgf-installer/autoinstall_usage.html) for information when populating.
+See [the properties file documentation](https://esgf.github.io/esgf-installer/autoinstall_usage.html) for information when populating.

 ### Bootstrap and Activate
 Install Miniconda and other ESGF dependencies from yum and pip by running the bootstrap script: